-Regional information about the spring and autumn seasonal periods in which freeze-thaw cycles are common (such as the dates of first spring thaw and last spring frost, or the number of days where $T{max} > 0^{\circ}C$ and $T{min} < 0^{\circ}C$) are particularly useful in estimating the rate of potential road and building damage or determining seasonal truck weight restrictions (Kvande and Lisø, 2009; Chinowsky and Arndt, 2012; Palko, 2017; Daniel et al., 2018).
+Regional information about the spring and autumn seasonal periods in which freeze-thaw cycles are common (such as the dates of first spring thaw and last spring frost, or the number of days where $T{max} > 0$ °C and $T{min} < 0$ °C) are particularly useful in estimating the rate of potential road and building damages or determining seasonal truck weight restrictions (Kvande and Lisø, 2009; Chinowsky and Arndt, 2012; Palko, 2017; Daniel et al., 2018).
 The altitude of the freezing level also identifies portions of mountain slopes where freeze/thaw transitions or changes in snowpack condition can influence landslide and snow avalanche hazards (Coe et al., 2018).
-The geographical distribution of frost is also a determining factor in the range of vectors for human diseases such as malaria (X. Zhao et al., 2016; Smith et al., 2020).
+The geographical distribution of frost is also a determining factor in the range of vectors for human diseases such as malaria (Zhao et al., 2016a; Smith et al., 2020).